-Average loss ratio of radon concentration variable from 0.413% to 1.404%, this depends on time of exposure, as shown in Fig.10.
+Average loss ratio of radon concentration variable from 0.413% to 1.404 %, this depends on time of exposure, as shown in Fig.8.
 This means that the efficiency of the present design that related to keeping radon concentration for blood exposure very good (= 96%).
 On the other hand, average absorbed dose by selected samples (CR-39NTDS +0.
 5ml Blood sample) was enough for the selected time of exposure.
-Thus in Fig. 10, rate of radiation absorbed dose into the human blood samples is high at 20 minutes, so the effects on the thrombocytopenia high as shown in Fig.11.
-In fact, anyone can be exposure to that periods and that concentration of radon gas on the blood component, especial platelet content.
+Thus in Fig. 9, rate of radiation absorbed dose into the human blood samples is high at 20 minutes, so the effects on the thrombocytopenia high as shown in Fig.10.
+In fact, anyone can be exposure to that periods and that concentration of radon gas during workplace, so the present design considered an important system to knowledge the effect of radon gas on the blood component, especial platelet cont.